serverless/serverless-graphql/README.md

   cd app-client
   yarn install netlify-cli -g
   yarn deploy-netlify
+  # Your deployment url will be printed on the console
   ```
   You will be asked to login or create a new account.
 See https://www.netlify.com/docs/cli/ if you want to know more.